Non animal testing

 Can raw materials be tested on animals?

 Since March 2009, animal testing for cosmetic purposes has been banned across Europe.
 That means that there are no animals anymore being used to carry out safety tests on cosmetic ingredients.
+To understand how cosmetic ingredients are evaluated for safety, you can read our article on the Toxicological Evaluation of Cosmetic Raw Materials.

 Can you sell cosmetics that contain ingredients that have been tested on animals?